Davie Cooper: Rangers

 The summer of 1979 brought new interest in Cooper's services from clubs such as Newcastle United, Coventry City and West Bromwich Albion, which were once again turned down by Cooper in favour of staying close to home.
 The 1979–80 season was the first of only three seasons during his time at Ibrox that the club failed to win a trophy.
-In 1980, Brighton's Alan Mullery reportedly put in a bid for both Cooper and Rangers teammate Gordon Smith; Smith moved on, Cooper stayed.
+In 1980, Brighton manager Alan Mullery reportedly placed a bid for both Cooper and Rangers teammate Gordon Smith; Smith moved on, Cooper stayed.

 The following season (1980–81), Cooper started fewer than half of the scheduled league games.
 He was, however, part of the starting line-up for the Scottish Cup final replay against Dundee United which Rangers won.
 This was his last Scottish Cup winners medal for the Ibrox side.

 In the 1981–82 season, Cooper started his 21st consecutive League Cup tie for Rangers as they won through to the Final.
 His only goal in the Ibrox side's 11 ties came in the Final.
 Cooper played in all but six league fixtures as Rangers attained third place.

 In the 1982–83 season, Cooper scored his first hat-trick for Rangers (in a sectional League Cup tie against Kilmarnock) and his first and only European goal, against Borussia Dortmund at Ibrox, in the UEFA Cup.
 It was his most prolific goalscoring season for the club, scoring 12 goals in all competitions.

 Cooper scored eight Scottish Premier Division goals in the 1986–87 season, when Rangers won their first league title for nine years.

 Cooper won League Cup medals in 1983–84, 1984–85, 1986–87 and 1987–88.
 He scored the winning goal from the penalty spot in 1986–87 against Celtic.
 The following season he scored a free-kick, Rangers's first goal, in a 3–3 draw against Aberdeen.
 Rangers won 5–3 on penalties, Cooper claiming a seventh winner's medal.

 On 9 August 1988, Cooper's testimonial match against Girondins de Bordeaux saw over 43,000 spectators watch Rangers win 3–2 with Terry Butcher, Kevin Drinkell and Ally McCoist netting for Rangers.
 Cooper finished his Rangers career with 75 goals in 540 appearances.
 When asked to describe the highlight of his time at Rangers, he simply responded "I played for the team I loved."